rafaelrezend/rafaelrezend.github.io/_posts/2015-04-20-jenkins-from-freestyle-to-workflow.markdown

 With those tools and proper infrastructure, one could easily add some degree of concurrency by simply splitting a single job into several minor jobs (*stages*) triggered one after the other.
 The implementation of a Delivery Pipeline and its benefits are very well described by Jez Humble in [this chapter of his book](http://www.informit.com/articles/article.aspx?p=1621865) (here called *Deployment Pipeline*).

 Still, build flows became more demanding, requiring more control and dynamicity, yet with the same reliability of sequential builds.
-That's when [Jesse Glick](https://github.com/jglick) introduced the [https://github.com/jenkinsci/workflow-plugin](Workflow plugin) for Jenkins.
+That's when [Jesse Glick](https://github.com/jglick) introduced the [Workflow plugin](https://github.com/jenkinsci/workflow-plugin) for Jenkins.

 ### The Workflow plugin ###